-The information we provide is aimed at everyone, whether you are directly affected by a brain tumour or not.
-However, if you are directly affected by this disease, this information may help you in a number of ways.
+Our Understanding brain tumours pages aim to provide information for everyone, whether you are directly affected by a brain tumour or not.
+If you are directly affected by this disease, this information may help you in a number of ways.
 For example, it may give you a better idea of what to expect from your treatment, help you ask your doctor the right questions or it could provide you with suggestions on how to manage any symptoms and side-effects you may experience.